Vueling

 01We Know Vueling

-Vueling operates over 300 routes from its Barcelona-El Prat hub, carrying 35+ million passengers annually.
+Vueling operates over 300 routes from its Barcelona-El Prat hub, carrying many passengers annually.
 The airline is part of IAG (International Airlines Group), alongside British Airways, Iberia, and Aer Lingus.
 BCN's runway capacity constraints, combined with Vueling's high-frequency scheduling, create chronic delay issues — particularly on routes to London, Paris, and Rome during summer months.

 Our Success Rate